buildpacks/docs/content/docs/concepts/components/lifecycle/detector.md

 #### `order.toml`
 `order.toml` contains a list of groups.
 Each group contains a list of buildpacks.
-The detector reads `order.toml` and looks for the first group that passes the detection process.
+The detector reads the `order.toml` and looks for the first group that passes the detection process.
 If all of the groups fail, the detection process fails.
 Each buildpack in each group is marked as either optional or as required.
-In order to pass the detection process, two conditions should be satisfied:
+In order to pass the detection process, two conditions must be satisfied:
-The detect scripts of all required buildpacks should pass successfully (the exit code is zero).
+1. The detect scripts of all required buildpacks must pass successfully (the exit code is zero).
-The detector should be able to create a build plan with all of the requirements of the group’s buildpacks.
+1. The detector should be able to create a build plan (to be written in the `plan.toml`) with all of the requirements of the group’s buildpacks.

 The first group that passes both steps is written to `group.toml` and its build plan is written to `plan.toml`.

 Note: if the detect script of an optional buildpack failed, the group can still pass the detection process and be the “chosen”  group.
 In order for that to happen, there should be at least one (required or optional) buildpack in this group that passes the detect script successfully.

 #### `group.toml`